rachellehmbs/key-recovery-tool/README.md

 à faire

 **Description of the key schedule**
-The key schedule must be specified with care.
+The key schedule must be specified as follows.
 First, the identifier KS must be entered.
-Then, one must jump a line but not two, and specify the key schedule using linear equations, where the second member is not specified as it is always 0.
+Then, one must jump a line (but not two), and specify the key schedule using linear equations, where the second member is not specified as it is always 0.
 One must jump a line in between each equation.

 Please note that, for a block size n, the program considers that a key of size n is added at the beginnning of each round, and that there is also a post whitening key.
 In particular, if for some rounds, the key is added only to certain bits, then one must specify to the program that some key bits are equal to zero.